Tax Breaks for Charitable Giving: Maximize Your Impact and Your Savings

-How the Advance Child Tax Credit works
+Are you confused about the Advance Child Tax Credit?

 The Child Tax Credit has been available in some form since 1997, but as part of the American Rescue Plan, an expansion of this credit aims to get money to parents sooner.